Lab: MSB 6.036

 Kelly Volcik, PhD

 Sr. Research Scientist

 Office: MSB 6.212

 Research: I assist in the day-to-day operations of the lab, including the management of funds, ordering of supplies, keeping animal protocols and biological safety forms up-to-date, submitting animal transfer forms and ensuring that MTAs are in place.
 I assist with the writing/editing of manuscripts and grants, as well as the submission of manuscripts online and completing all necessary paperwork involved with fulfilling the submission process.
-I help organize weekly lab meetings and Dr. Blackburn’s calendar in association with the GSBS Dean’s office.
-I also act as program coordinator for Dr. Blackburn’s Program Project Grant by being the point liaison for collaborations and organizing monthly web conferences and biannual in-house meetings.
+I help organize weekly lab meetings and coordinate Dr. Blackburn’s calendar in association with his GSBS Dean’s and UCT offices.

 Fun Facts: I received my undergraduate degree in Genetics (with a minor in Psychology) from Texas A&M University and my PhD in Human and Molecular Genetics from the University of Texas Graduate School of Biomedical Sciences in Houston, TX.
 My graduate work focused on the identification of genetic susceptibility factors for spina bifida, and I continued my study of the genetics of birth defects through my postdoctoral work at the Texas A&M Institute of Biosciences and Technology.
 Before having the great opportunity of joining Dr. Blackburn’s lab, I was an Assistant Professor at the UTHealth School of Public Health studying the genetics of common diseases, and I have more than 80 peer-reviewed manuscripts related to my research endeavors.
 In my free time I enjoy working out, reading all types of genres (my favorite author is Haruki Murakami), walking our dog Tucker, and watching college football (Gig’em Aggies!).